On multiplicative spectral sequences for nerves and the free loop spaces: Introduction

-The aim of this manuscript is to introduce multiplicative spectral sequences computing the cohomology algebras of the classifying spaces of topological categories with coefficients in a field; see Theorems \ref{thm:App} and \ref{thm:main}.
-While there is no application for stacks themselves in this article, the multiplicative structure demonstrates its power in an explicit computation of the spectral sequence.
-In fact, Remark \ref{rem:SS_L} enables one to obtain a productive spectral sequence for the free loop space of the Borel construction of a $G$-space provided $G$ is finite.
-We also refer the reader to Corollaries \ref{cor:L_Cotensor} and \ref{cor:L_Cotensor_HH}, Proposition \ref{prop:LBG} and Theorem \ref{thm:L_Cotensor} each of which gives methods for computing the Borel cohomology algebra of a $G$-space.
-Moreover, as a computational example, we determine explicitly the cohomology algebra of the free loop space of the real projective space with coefficients in ${\mathbb Z}/p$ and $\Q$, where $p$ is an odd prime; see Theorem \ref{thm:computation_I}.
-To our knowledge the result is new.
-While the rational cohomology of the even dimensional projective space has no nontrivial information, the cohomology algebra of the free loop space is fruitful.
+This manuscript aims to introduce multiplicative spectral sequences computing the cohomology algebras of the classifying spaces of topological categories with coefficients in a field $\K$; see Theorems \ref{thm:main} and \ref{thm:App}.
+Although there is no application for a stack in this study, the product structure demonstrates its power in giving more additional structure to the spectral sequence and in the computations of the cohomology algebras of non-simply connected spaces.
+To be more precise, let $LX$ denote the free loop space of a space $X$, $BG$ the classifying space of a finite group $G$ and $EG\times_GM$ the Borel construction of a $G$-space $M$.
+Then, Remark \ref{rem:SS_L} enables one to obtain a multiplicative spectral sequence endowed with an $H^*(LBG; \K)$-module structure converging to the cohomology algebra of $L(EG\times_GM)$.
+We also refer the reader to Corollaries \ref{cor:L_Cotensor} and \ref{cor:L_Cotensor_HH}, Theorem \ref{thm:L_Cotensor} and Proposition \ref{prop:LBG} each of which provides a method for computing the Borel cohomology algebra of a $G$-space.

+As a computational example, we explicitly determine the cohomology algebra of the free loop space of the real projective space with coefficients in ${\mathbb Z}/p$ and $\Q$, where $p$ is an odd prime; see Theorem \ref{thm:computation_I}.
+To our knowledge, this result is novel.
+Despite the lack of nontrivial information in the rational cohomology of the even-dimensional projective space, the cohomology algebra of the free loop space can be beneficial.